Home • Projects • Writing • Books • Publications • Presentations • Events

 Q. Who are you?

-A. Well, to start off, I have never advocated on behalf of, or against, the Free Silver movement, my mind's eye exists only in a figurative sense, I hold no world records, I have no trouble distinguishing my right from my left, and I am not a closed, non-orientable, boundary-free manifold.
+A. Well, to start off, I have no trouble distinguishing my right from my left, I hold no world records, I keep the old gods, I am not a substitute for a medical doctor, and I have nothing to do with explosions.
 Besides that, I am a doctoral student in Environmental Engineering at Harvard University, studying under Daniel Jacob, and I freelance on the side for publications including Harper's and The Guardian.
 For more information, you can check out my projects page or my CV.

 Please represent all social facts pictorially in your correspondence with the owner and proprietor of this website.
 Do your part to help build a pluralistic and anti-metaphysical theory of knowledge.